Anwar Oshana

-Anwar Oshana (born 11 June 1972) is a Assyrian-American former professional boxer in the super middleweight division between 1994 and 2005.
+Anwar Oshana (born 11 June 1972) is an Assyrian-American former professional boxer in the super middleweight division between 1994 and 2005.
 He fought 28 times, winning 23 and losing 5.

 Professional career

 In 1997, he won the USA Illinois State Super Middleweight title and the IBF Great Lakes Regional Super Middleweight title.
 After compiling a 20 fight unbeaten run, Oshana suffered a defeat to world rated Thomas Tate.
 His poor defense let him down at the highest level and he suffered further losses to Omar Shieka, Jeff Lacy and Joe Spina before retiring in 2005.